 Rupert Bourne

-BSc(Hons) FRCOphth MD
+BSc(Hons) FRCOphth MB BS MD HonFCOptom

 Professor of Ophthalmology, Anglia Ruskin University